mszegedy/plea/story/ch-1.md

 ---

 Alexey and company's matchbox house contained a slightly smaller matchbox for the bedrooms and bathroom, and a narrow L-shaped hallway around the seam that served as a combined living area and kitchen.
-Squeezing past alternately burning and defunct copper radiators was a daily exercise for its inhabitants,
+Squeezing past alternately burning and defunct copper radiators was a daily exercise for its inhabitants, and its main imports were large quantities of rice, and smaller quantities of fermented bean products to eat it with.
+The "kitchen" was a corner of the common area taken up by a brass storm kettle, detailed to resemble a vase tunicate, a stack of sooty cookware to its left, and a bag of coal and a box of matches to its right.

 _\[the writing of this chapter is in progress]_